AvinashBisram/Data-Collection/RottenTomatoes Web Scraping/README.md

 Collecting the Data:
 ----------------
 Python's **request** module was used to extract the raw HTML code of the web page.
 The **BeautifulSoup4** module was then used to parse through that HTML code and retrieve the desired information.
+(The HTML code parsed with the LXML parser can be found [here](./Rotten-Tomatoes-LXML-Parser.html))

 Data collected about each movie include their:
 * Title